aws-greengrass/aws-greengrass-secret-manager/README.md

  1. How are secrets stored on greengrass device?

-    Secrets are stored encrypted using a private key provided by the user or by default using the IoT thing key associated with kernel.
+    Secrets are stored encrypted using the IoT thing key associated with kernel.

  2. When are secrets synchronized from the cloud?